TatevKaren/mathematics-statistics-for-data-science/README.md

  - Yang, X., Weifeng, L., Liu W., and Tao, D., (2019) "A Survey on Canonical Correlation Analysis," in IEEE Transactions on Knowledge and Data Engineering, 10(1109)

-# 9: Finite Mixture Model with EM algorithm
+# Finite Mixture Model with EM algorithm
-File Name: FiniteMixtureModel_EMalgorithm.pdf, FiniteMixtureModel_FMM_clustering.R
+Supporting Files:

+- <a href = "https://github.com/TatevKaren/mathematics-statistics-for-data-science/blob/main/FiniteMixtureModel_EMalgorithm.pdf"> Descriptive Paper (pdf) </a>
+- <a href = "https://github.com/TatevKaren/mathematics-statistics-for-data-science/blob/main/FiniteMixtureModel_FMM_clustering.R"> FMM Application R Code </a>

 Finite mixture distributions are a weighted average of a finite number of distributions.
 The latter are usually called the mixture components.
 The weights are usually described by a multinomial distribution and are sometimes called mixing proportions.
 The mixture components may be the same type of distributions with different parameter values but they may also be completely different distributions Therefore, finite mixture distributions are very flexible for modeling data.